Walker Cup FAQs

 The Walker Cup provides a unique opportunity to see the best amateurs in the world (and tomorrow’s Ryder Cup stars) compete head-to-head without crowds—or, in many cases, ropes.

-While the US Open is limited to only courses that can host the ever-growing infrastructure requirements of major championship golf, the Walker Cup can still be hosted at some of the best and most exclusive courses on earth that are no longer big enough for majors.
+While golf’s professional events are increasingly limited to courses that can host the ever-growing infrastructure requirements of major championship golf, the Walker Cup can still be hosted at some of the best and most exclusive courses on earth.
 Seminole, National Golf Links of America, Royal County Down, and Chicago Golf Club have all hosted in the past 20 years.

-Given the small following this event has, you can watch each player up close and personal, stand greenside as they putt, and walk the fairways alongside them.
+Given the small following this event has, you can watch each player up close and personal and even stand greenside as they putt.
 It is truly unlike any other event of this calibre.

 Plus, as a niche amateur event, you are among the most diehard of golf fans, sharing a very unique collective experience with people who share your love of the game.